radian-software/radian/README.md

     macOS with minimal side effects
 * [Git]
   * Create a repository and a root commit all at once
-  * Rename stashes
-  * Reword a commit while preserving the index
   * Alias and unalias without messing with `git config`
   * More helpful output from `git status`, submodules, and more